t2-project/documentation/source/measurements/results.rst

 **Findings:**

-* Logging requires a significant amount of energy (in this scenario +13%)
+* Logging of all requests requires a significant amount of energy (in this scenario +13%)

 Multiple executions
 -------------------